Opentrons/opentrons/api/docs/v2/parameters/using_values.rst

 Manipulating CSV Data
 =====================

-CSV parameters have their own :py:class:`~opentrons.protocols.parameters.types.CSVParameter` type, since they don't correspond to a built-in Python type.
+CSV parameters have their own :py:class:`.CSVParameter` type, since they don't correspond to a built-in Python type.
 This class has properties and methods that let you access the CSV data in one of three ways: as a file handler, as a string, or as nested lists.

 The :py:obj:`.CSVParameter.file` parameter provides a `file handler object <https://docs.python.org/3/c-api/file.html>`_ that points to your CSV data.
 You can pass this object to functions of the built-in :py:obj:`csv` module, or to other modules you import, such as ``pandas``.